aspose-barcode/Aspose.BarCode-Products/barcode/en/sharepoint/_index.md

                     Barcode Recognition Live Example
                 </h2>
                 <p>
-                    The barcode reader API provides a set of features for scanning, detecting, and reading 1D, 2D, and postal barcodes.
-With just a few lines of code, developers can easily integrate this functionality into their applications and use it to detect and decode a wide range of commonly used barcodes.
-The API is designed to be user-friendly and intuitive, making it easy for developers to quickly and easily add barcode scanning capabilities to their PHP applications.
+                    The Barcode API includes various features for detecting and reading a wide range of popular 1D and 2D barcodes.
+These features can be easily integrated into your applications with just a few lines of code, providing a convenient and efficient way to add barcode detection capabilities to your applications.
                 </p>
                 {{< blocks/products/pf/agp/feature-section2 >}}
 <!-- BEGIN LCS -->